jundalisay/spblist/content/en/research/keynes/general-theory/chapter-06.md

 The effective demand is the point on the aggregate demand <!-- function --> curve which <!-- becomes effective because, taken in conjunction with the conditions of supply, it --> corresponds to the level of employment which maximises the entrepreneur’s expectation of profit*.

-> *Superphysics note: This proves that the effective demand of Neoclassical Economics is based on the supplier and not the demander
+{{< n n="This proves that the effective demand of Neoclassical Economics is based on the supplier and not the demander" >}}

 <!-- This set of definitions also has the advantage that  -->